Metro-Goldwyn-Mayer cartoon studio: Background

-In August 1934, MGM signed a new deal with the Harman-Ising studio, which had just broken ties with producer Leon Schlesinger and the Warner Bros. studio over budget concerns, to work on a new series of high-budget color cartoons.
-The director team brought with them much of their staff from their time with Schlesinger, including animators and storymen such as Carmen "Max" Maxwell, William Hanna, and brothers Robert and Tom McKimson.
-(The McKimsons would later return to Schlesinger.)
-Also following Harman and Ising from Schlesinger was Bosko, a successful character the duo had created for the Warner cartoons.
-After learning from Disney's experiences with Oswald the Lucky Rabbit, where Disney created the character but didn't own it, Harman and Ising retained the rights to Bosko.
+In August 1934, MGM signed a new deal with Disney alumni Hugh Harman and Rudolf Ising, which had just broken ties with producer Leon Schlesinger and Warner Bros.
+Pictures over budget concerns, to work on a new series of high-budget color cartoons.
+The director team brought with them much of their staff from their time with Schlesinger, including animators and storymen such as C. G. Maxwell, William Hanna, and brothers Robert and Thomas McKimson.
+Also following Harman and Ising from Schlesinger was Bosko, a successful character the duo had created for the Looney Tunes series.
+After learning from Disney's experiences with Oswald the Lucky Rabbit, whose ownership by Universal Pictures led to Winkler Pictures' collapse after Disney's departure, Harman and Ising retained the rights to Bosko alongside their other characters; only Bosko was used in a significant capacity.

 The first entry in MGM's new Happy Harmonies series, The Discontented Canary, was completed in September 1934 and released in October.
 The series continued for three years, moving from two-strip to three-strip Technicolor in 1935.
 The Happy Harmonies canon included a handful of entries starring Bosko, who, by 1936, was redesigned from an ambiguous "inkblot" character to a discernible little African-American boy.
 The directors worked separately on their own films, although both strived to create elaborate films that would compete with Disney's award-winning Silly Symphonies.

-However, budget problems threatened to plague Harman and Ising a second time: Happy Harmonies cartoons regularly ran over budget, and Hugh Harman paid no heed to MGM's demands that he reduce the costs of the shorts.
+However, budget problems threatened to plague Harman and Ising a second time: Happy Harmonies cartoons regularly ran over budget, and Harman paid no heed to MGM's demands that he reduce the costs of the shorts.
 MGM retaliated in February 1937 by deciding to open its own cartoon studio and hired away most of the Harman-Ising staff to do so.
-The final Happy Harmonies short, The Little Bantamweight, was released in March 1938, and Harman and Ising went on to establish a new studio to do freelance animation work for Walt Disney.
+The final Happy Harmonies short, The Little Bantamweight, was released in March 1938, and Harman and Ising went on to do freelance animation work for Walt Disney before their studio closed down for bankruptcy.

-In 1937, Disney's animators were overworked with Snow White and the Seven Dwarfs and the Harman-Ising studio provided artists to work on the feature and the Silly Symphonies short Merbabies in exchange for artist training.